Nadira Ilana: Education and career

 In 2016, Nadira was part of the Big Stories, Small Towns project.
-She conducted a year-long film residency in Kampung Bongkud and Kampung Namaus, and the collaboration with the community resulted in 14 short documentaries and 3 photo series.
+She conducted a year-long film residency in Kampung Bongkud and Kampung Namaus, two remote Kadazan-Dusun villages in Ranau, and the collaboration with the community resulted in 14 short documentaries and 3 photo series.

 In 2017 her short documentary titled, 'Anak Pokok/Saplings', which was produced in collaboration with Tropical Rainforest and Research Conservation Centre won first runner up at the SXSW Community screening for Rainforest Partnership´s Films for the Forest judged by Richard Linklater and Raveena Tandon.

 Her most recent short film 'Were the Sun and the Moon to Meet' or 'Tadau om Vuhan Kopisoomo' in the Kadazan language was first selected for Short Shorts Film Festival and Asia and was in competition for the International Shorts Category.
 The film went on to win Best Short Film at Mini Film Festival in Sarawak.

 Community Building

 Nadira is also an active organizer of film communities such as Working Title Film Drinks (2013-2016), a monthly gathering of professional filmmakers and enthusiast in Kuala Lumpur, which is now an active online group dedicated to Malaysia's independent film scene.
 In 2019 she was the youngest individual on the FINAS Panel of Advisors representing Sabah and Young Filmmakers.

 The Sabahan filmmaker was a judge for Projek Dialog's Pesta Filem Kita, Petron Vision in 2017 as well as the Malaysian short film competition, BMW Shorties from 2016 to 2019.